 The money raised by the Friends of St Michael’s goes to give some support to the families and those pupils who can be from some of the most disadvantaged groups in our community.
 This was very much appreciated.
 The occasion was also used to publicize the Hotham History Project and its first publication, ‘The Melbourne Benevolent Asylum’ which was launched on 27 November.

 Don Camillo’s Restaurant in Victoria Street gave a ‘lunch for two’ as one of the raffle prizes.
 This was very much appreciated.

 There were many comments praising the knowledge and presentation of the leaders of the groups; Winsome Roberts, Mary Ida-Bagos, Lorraine Siska and Mary Kehoe.
 The Friends of St Michael’s are very grateful for their contribution to a successful, informative and fun event.

 This was the tenth yearly fund-raising event organized by a sub-committee of The Friends of St. Michael’s.
 Most of the people who attend have no other connection to St Michael’s, apart from wishing to give their support to this worthwhile cause.

-by Rae Nicholls, North Melbourne News December 1998.
+by Rae Nicholls, member of the Hotham History Project.
+First published in the North Melbourne News December 1998.

 The new book, The Melbourne Benevolent Asylum, is for sale at the North Melbourne Library.